 When someone is projecting, they might not be thinking straight and will often say things they don’t mean.

-Follow our guide to find out just how to do this and how to move forward from the situation.
+Follow our guide to find out how to do this and move forward from the situation.

 For example, if you feel like you are being treated unfairly by a friend, you may attribute this to them.

-The first step in handling projection is to acknowledge that it has occurred.
+The first step in how to deal with projection is to acknowledge that it has occurred.
 Once you have acknowledged that you have projected onto someone else, then you can begin to understand why this happened.

 You need to look at yourself and see where you went wrong.
-This is easier said than done, however, because you don’t feel like you’re in the wrong at the time.
+However, this is easier said than done because you don’t feel like you’re in the wrong at the time.

-It’s always an awkward situation trying to get someone to realize that they need to apologize.
+Dealing with projection: it’s always an awkward situation trying to get someone to realize that they need to apologize.
 An easy way to do this is to leave the situation for a few days so that everyone can calm down.
 Especially if the projection has already transcended into projected anger, read our article on Why do I shake when I am mad?

 Too many things get said in the heat of the moment and may end up coming out wrong or hurting someone’s feelings unnecessarily.